fxm90/GradientLoadingBar/readme.md

 #### GradientActivityIndicatorView
 In case you don't want to add the loading bar onto the key-window, this framework provides the `GradientActivityIndicatorView`, which is a direct subclass of `UIView`.
 You can add the view to another view either inside the interface builder or programmatically.

-E.g. View added as a subview to a `UINavigationBar` [![Example][navigation-bar-example--thumbnail]][navigation-bar-example]
+E.g. View added as a subview to a `UINavigationBar`.
+[![Example][navigation-bar-example--thumbnail]][navigation-bar-example]

-E.g. View added as a subview to a `UIButton` [![Example][advanced-example--thumbnail]][advanced-example]
+E.g. View added as a subview to a `UIButton`.
+[![Example][advanced-example--thumbnail]][advanced-example]

 **Note:** The progress-animation starts and stops according to the `isHidden` flag.
 Setting this flag to `false` will start the animation, setting this to `true` will stop the animation.
 Often you don't want to directly show / hide the view and instead smoothly fade it in or out.
 Therefore the view provides the methods `fadeIn(duration:completion)` and `fadeOut(duration:completion)`.
 Based on my [gist](https://gist.github.com/fxm90/723b5def31b46035cd92a641e3b184f6), these methods adjust the `alpha` value of the view and update the `isHidden` flag accordingly.